pH-7/Link2Payment/README.md

 ## The Author

 I'm [Pierre-Henry Soria](http://ph7.me).
-A passionate Belgian engineer :chocolate_bar:
+A super passionate, Belgian software engineer :chocolate_bar:

 You can contact me at *hi {[AT]} ph7 [{D0T}] me*